Middle Tennessee Blue Raiders: Facilities

 The university's main athletics building, the Charles M. Murphy Center, lies on the northwest corner of MTSU's campus.
 Inside the Murphy Center is Monte Hale basketball arena, which seats 11,520.
 The Murphy Center also features athletic offices, classrooms, axillary gyms, and an indoor track.

 Johnny "Red" Floyd Stadium, named after a former MTSU football coach, lies adjacent to the Murphy Center.
 The stadium features 31,788 seats and a Sportexe PowerBlade playing surface, installed in 2006.

 MTSU also features many smaller stadiums for various other sports.
 MTSU's baseball stadium, Reese Smith Jr. Field, was recently renovated in 2008.
-It holds 3,000 seats.
+It has 3,000 seats.
 The MTSU softball stadium, located next to the Recreation Center, was renovated in 2006.
-The stadium seats over 1,000 fans.
-The Dean Hayes Track and Soccer Field, named for the very successful former MTSU track coach, lies on the northern edge of campus.
-Seating capacity is 1,500.
+The stadium seats over 1,000 people.
+The Dean Hayes Track and Soccer Field, named for the former MTSU track coach, lies on the northern edge of campus.
+Its seating capacity is 1,500.

 Because of MTSU's central location in the state, the athletic facilities at MTSU are the site of many Tennessee state high school championship games and matches.

+MTSU broke ground on its new $66 million "Student-Athlete Performance Center" in January 2023.
+This facility is designed to enhance training and development for student-athletes across all sports.
+It will include advanced training spaces, rehabilitation areas, nutrition stations, and academic support facilities.
+The center aims to improve both athletic and academic success, making MTSU more competitive in recruiting and student-athlete wellness.
+It represents a significant investment in the future of MTSU athletics and its student-athletes' overall experience.